 Holmgren is a 7-foot, 190-pound center out of Minnehaha Academy in Minneapolis, Minnesota.
-A year ago, he was barely on the radar.
-Now, he’s the No. 1 recruit in the 2021 recruiting class, according to ESPN.
-He’s ranked No. 3 and No. 4, according to 247Sports and Rivals, respectively.
+A few years ago, he was barely on the radar.
+Now, he’s the consensus No. 1 player in the 2021 recruiting class, according to ESPN, 247Sports, and Rivals.

 Chet Holmgren Highlights

 Speaking of length, Holmgren has plenty.
-His 7-foot-6 wingspan makes him a valuable rim protector who feasts on opponents’ drives.
+His 7-foot-6 wingspan makes him a valuable rim protector who feasts on opponents’ shots.
 The gangly big man is a vacuum for rebounds.
-His mixture of guard skills, size, and intensity produces obstacles on both ends of the court.
 The only real knock is his strength, which will come in time, and his slender frame.

 You can count on Holmgren giving his all when he steps on the court.
 He welcomes competition and relishes in outshining them.
-He’s won three straight state championships at Minnehaha alongside Gonzaga commit Jalen Suggs.
-They don’t plan on settling for just three.
+He won three-straight state championships at Minnehaha alongside Gonzaga guard and projected NBA lottery pick Jalen Suggs.

 Chet Holmgren Recruiting

-The Minnehaha product’s path leads to the NBA Draft.
-He’s a projected top-10 pick.
+The Minnehaha product’s path leads to the NBA Draft, where he’s at the top of draft boards.
 If his basketball career doesn’t work out for some reason, he can always pursue journalism.
 Chet Holmgren is a dynamite name for the evening news.
 No matter what team he chooses, he’ll be sure to not only boost the school in the recruiting rankings but also in the NCAA Tournament.

-This post was originally published on March 11, 2020, but was updated after Holmgren narrowed his decision down.
+This post was originally published on March 11, 2020, but has been updated to follow Holmgren’s recruiting.